Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Conclusion

 \section{Conclusion}

-We propose \textbf{ReDI}, a reasoning-enhanced framework for complex query understanding (QU) that addresses the core challenge of faithfully aligning a user’s multi-faceted information need with retrievable evidence.
+We have proposed \textbf{ReDI}, a reasoning-enhanced model for complex query understanding (QU) that addresses the core challenge of faithfully aligning a user’s multi-faceted information need with retrievable evidence.
 By explicitly decomposing each complex query into targeted sub-queries and augmenting them with concise, intent-preserving interpretations, our modular pipeline enables unit-level retrieval followed by principled score fusion.
-Extensive experiments on the BRIGHT and BEIR benchmarks confirm that this design substantially improves retrieval effectiveness across both sparse and dense paradigms.
+Experiments on the BRIGHT and BEIR benchmarks confirm that this design substantially improves retrieval effectiveness across both sparse and dense paradigms.

-While \textbf{ReDI} is effective, several limitations suggest opportunities for future work.
-First, the improvements under dense retrieval are less pronounced than those under sparse retrieval, pointing to a potential mismatch between dense representations and fine-grained query semantics.
-Second, decomposition currently relies solely on the LLM’s internal knowledge; incorporating external signals -- such as graph structures, user click trails, or shallow Web snippets -- could guide more robust sub-query generation, especially in knowledge-sparse domains.
-Third, free-form interpretations may introduce spurious semantics that degrade retrieval accuracy.
-Future efforts could explore controllable generation, factuality constraints, and retrieval-grounded verification to ensure interpretive fidelity.
+While ReDI is effective, several limitations highlight directions for future work.
+First, the improvements under dense retrieval are less pronounced than those under sparse retrieval, suggesting a potential mismatch between dense representations and fine-grained query semantics.
+Second, the current decomposition heavily relies on the \ac{LLM}’s internal knowledge, developing more controlled methods to decide \textit{what} and \textit{when} to decompose remains an intriguing avenue for exploration.
+Third, free-form interpretations may introduce spurious semantics that degrade retrieval accuracy, motivating future work on controllable generation, factuality constraints, and retrieval-grounded verification.
+Finally, while ReDI is competitive, ReasonIR’s results suggest that its gains are less stable across domains, motivating future work on retriever-adaptive interpretations to further enhance robustness.
 Addressing these limitations would enhance both the generality and robustness of reasoning-based \acl{QU}, paving the way for broader adoption in real-world tasks such as complex open-domain QA, conversational agents, and personalized search.